Why your Supplements and Medications Aren’t Working

 I’ve found that these 10 foods cause the most problems for thyroid patients.
 Learn which foods you should avoid if you have thyroid disease of any type.

 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 One of the most important parts of using BOTH medications and supplements is your dose.

 And it’s something that so many people don’t even pay attention to!

 Think about it…

-When you get a supplement do you just automatically look on the back of the bottle to determine what your dose is?
+When you get a supplement, do you just automatically look at the back of the bottle to determine what your dose is?